LeeXuanHua/Spring-Boot-Microservices/README.md

 2. **Order Service** - Order products
 3. **Inventory Service** - Check if product is in stock or not
 4. **Notification Service** - Send notifications, after order is placed
+5. **API Gateway** - Single entry point for all services
+6. **Discovery Server** - Service discovery for multiple instances of each service

 System Architecture:
 ![Application System Architecture](/figure/System%20Architecture.png)